 Lift Pass and Tickets

-All essential winter items can easily fit into these carry-on bags.
 The snowboard bag also has removable padded shoulder straps and handles for easy transportation.

 The best thing is that they’re extremely lightweight, so your giftee won’t have to pay for all those excessive baggage fees.

 We all love Teva sandals for the summer months.

 Well, Teva slippers are perfect gifts for snowboarders so that they can take care of their feet after a long powder day.

 Your outdoors lovers can relax into a pair of Teva slip-ons in the parking lot of the ski resort and not worry about wet feet.

 Snowmelt beads off thanks to the TevaRapid Resist protective coating.
 Rubber soles provide optimal traction, and ripstop material is durable year after year.